Edwards-R/understanding_docs/ranks.md

 Science is about discovery and the proposal of new ideas.
 Stifling innovation leads to stagnation, which leads to an inability to use new discoveries.

 However, non-standardised systems make it very hard to compare from one version to another.
 The solution is to standardise *some* of the ranks at a fundamental level *and* provide a safe way for these ranks to be built upon in an open fashion.
 In software-parlance, we'd call this an *extendable* system.
 Any person can, without contacting, notifying, or bothering the 'original owner', build a new section off of the backbone.
 Of course, this requires that they follow the system design rules for doing so, but that's not a hard thing to do.

+### So why do we have a backbone to start with?
+Well, strictly speaking, we don't design one here.
+Strictly speaking, we're just making a bunch of optional ranks from the start and going with 'whatever works for the most people' and calling it a backbone.
+Practically speaking, a backbone is useful because it provides a point for people to communicate from.
+Systems used by one person aren't very good for sharing information.
+The establishment of a backbone makes it so that multiple *can* use this system, as well as providing *something* for them to split up as they see fit, without going to the *N*th degree.
+The backbone is the 'lowest common denominator' of ranks.

 ## Taxonomic backbone
 The goal here is to pick a set of ranks that are universally applied.
 This should be as small a set as possible, whilst being as specific as possible, whilst being **entirely** globally applicable.